carstenjacobsen/ic-docs/motoko-fileupload/README.md

 # Fileupload in Motoko
 The example dapp shows how to build a very basic dapp, which can upload image files from a frontend to an asset canister.
 The dapp is using Motoko for the backend functionality and plain HTML and JavaScript for the frontend.
+See full example code [here](https://github.com/dfinity/examples/tree/master/motoko/fileupload)

 ![Fileupload Frontend](README_images/frontend.png)